-Achy, tender joints aren’t exactly sleep-inducing, and once the noises of the day quiet down, pain can seem intensified.
-Even if pain is not an issue, stiffness and limited range of motion can keep you from getting comfortable in bed.
+Achy, tender joints interfere with restful, restorative sleep.
+When the distractions of the day are gone, pain can seem intensified.
+Stiffness and limited range of motion can also keep you from getting comfortable in bed.

 Many people miss multiple days of work per year because of chronic joint pain.
-Arthritis also can result in a decreased ability to perform normal everyday activities such as household chores, cooking, or getting dressed.
+Arthritis also can result in a decreased ability to perform normal everyday activities such as:

 In general, function can be improved with treatment.
 However, some people with OA may need assistance getting through their day.